Rechercher

 Fermer ce champ de recherche.

-HEAT EXTREMES IN WESTERN EUROPE WARMED FASTER THAN SIMULATED
+PAPER: HEAT EXTREMES IN WESTERN EUROPE WARMED FASTER THAN SIMULATED

 The paper led by Robert Vautard is a team effort across the XAIDA project and beyond, especially in collaboration with teams of Meteo France, including Julien Cattiaux, Tamara Happé, Jitendra Singh, Rémy Bonnet, Christophe Cassou, Dim Coumou, Fabio D’Andrea, Davide Faranda, Erich Fischer, Aurélien Ribes, Sebastian Sippel & Pascal Yiou.